joshualloyd/modularity-diceroll/README.md

 $ diceroll 2 100
 100 # Result of 2 rolls of a 100 sided dice: i.e. random integer 2 - 200
 ```

+## Requirements part 2 (exercise 15)

+Using the app we built for the last exercise, we are going to add tests for all
+of the exported functions.

+Create a `\test` folder and add a test file for the math, parseargs, and dice
+modules.
+Then add at least one unit test for every exported property.
+Next
+create a cli test file for integration tests.

+Remember, this is not technically TDD as we aren't testing first then writing code to make the test pass, so make sure you create a failing test before making it pass.